-In Mn-based 166-kagome lattices of the form $R$Mn$_6$Sn$_6$ ($R$= rare earth), the combination of magnetic symmetry breaking with nontrivial band topology has been shown to stabilize a variety of responses including spin polarized Dirac cones \cite{Li_2021_dirac}, large anomalous hall effects \cite{Chen_Dong_2021,Asaba_2020}, Chern topological magnetism \cite{Chern_Yin2020_TbV6Sn6}.
-Notably, the inclusion of spin–orbit coupling and out-of-plane ferromagnetism in these materials is reported to stabilize Chern-gapped topological fermions \cite{Chern_Yin2020_TbV6Sn6, https://doi.org/10.48550/arxiv.2203.09447, https://doi.org/10.48550/arxiv.2106.15494}, and the dominant exchange field of the Mn-based kagome network is known to drive a variety of magnetic structures to form \cite{CLATTERBUCK199978,MALAMAN1999519}.
+In particular, kagome metals that crystallize in the MgFe$_6$Ge$_6$ structural prototype, or 166-kagome metals, have recently been proposed as a chemically flexible route for exploring the interplay between topology, correlations and magnetism \cite{ghimire_2020,PhysRevLett.126.246602, https://doi.org/10.48550/arxiv.2203.09447, https://doi.org/10.48550/arxiv.2106.15494,Li_2021_dirac,PhysRevB.103.014416,Chern_Yin2020_TbV6Sn6,Xu2022,Pokharel_2021, Pokharel_2021_2}.
+In Mn-based 166-kagome lattices of the form $R$Mn$_6$Sn$_6$ ($R$= rare earth), the combination of magnetic symmetry breaking with nontrivial band topology stabilizes a variety of responses including spin polarized Dirac cones \cite{Li_2021_dirac}, large anomalous Hall effects \cite{Chen_Dong_2021,Asaba_2020}, and spin-orbit-driven Chern gap formation \cite{Chern_Yin2020_TbV6Sn6}.
+Notably, the inclusion of spin–orbit coupling and out-of-plane ferromagnetism in these materials is reported to generate dissipation-less electronic edge states within the gapped Dirac cones of TbMn$_6$Sn$_6$ \cite{Chern_Yin2020_TbV6Sn6, https://doi.org/10.48550/arxiv.2203.09447, https://doi.org/10.48550/arxiv.2106.15494}, and the dominant exchange field of the Mn-based kagome network is known to form a variety of magnetic structures \cite{CLATTERBUCK199978,MALAMAN1999519}.

 An appealing complement to these studies is to explore 166-kagome metals where the magnetic interactions/anisotropies can be tuned independent of the kagome lattice, and to, in turn, control the interplay between magnetic order and the kagome-derived band structure.
-Specifically, vanadium-based kagome metals of the form $R$V$_6$Sn$_6$, are recently identified materials for allowing this interplay \cite{Pokharel_2021, Pokharel_2021_2, Japanese_166}.
+Vanadium-based kagome metals of the form $R$V$_6$Sn$_6$ are recently identified compounds with a nonmagnetic V-based kagome lattice that allow for this control \cite{Pokharel_2021, Pokharel_2021_2, Japanese_166}.
 The presence of topological surface states, Dirac cones, and van Hove singularities near $E_F$ in these compounds support the idea of interfacing magnetism with the topological electronic features of the nonmagnetic kagome sublattice.
-While $R$=Gd has been shown to manifest a nearly ferromagnetic, relatively isotropic magnetic state \cite{Pokharel_2021}, exploring other variants with differing anisotropies, such as the typically uniaxial Tb ion, remains unexplored.
+While $R$=Gd manifests a noncollinear, relatively isotropic magnetic state \cite{Pokharel_2021}, exploring other variants with differing anisotropies, such as the typically uniaxial Tb ion, remains unexplored.